Stunned, all Jenni could manage to ask was, "is my baby not going to make it?"

 Once at CHOP, Jenni underwent a comprehensive series of tests, including a level II ultrasound, fetal MRI and fetal echocardiogram.
 A multidisciplinary team, including a maternal-fetal medicine specialist, clinical coordinator, social worker and pediatric surgeon Holly Hedrick, MD, who specializes in treating babies with CDH, helped them understand their test results and next steps.

 “We were so impressed with the Center — the coordination of care, how they treated us during that evaluation, and the high number of CDH cases they see, plus high success rates,” explains Jenni.
 “They did a fantastic job of explaining CDH.
-They were clear that our baby’s case did look severe, but I left knowing she had a chance for survival.
-They couldn't know until after she was born, but all I needed to know was that she had a chance."
+They were clear that our baby’s case did look severe, but I left knowing she had a chance for survival."

 Developing a birth plan